artperrin/image2csv/README.md

 $ python image2csv.py --help
 ```

+By default, the program will try to detect a grid automatically.
+This detection uses OpenCV's Hough transformation and Canny detection, so the user can tweak a few parameters for better processing in the grid_detector.py file.

-When then program is running, the user has to interact with it via its mouse or the terminal :
+When then program is running with manual grid detection, the user has to interact with it via its mouse and the terminal :
 1. the image is opened in a window for the user to draw a rectangle around the first (top left) number.
 As this rectangle is used as a base to create a grid afterward, keep in mind that all the numbers should fit into the box.
 2. A new window is opened showing the image with the drawn rectangle.
 Press any key to close and continue.